krsukanto/openshift-tekton-june-2022/Day1/README.md

        - supports Docker, CRI-O, etc
 - Container Orchestration Platform offers the below features
   - High Availabilty for your application
-  - Self healing platform ( it can both rectify it own issues as well as your application issues )
+  - Self healing platform ( it can both self-heal it own issues as well as your application issues )
   - scaling up/down your application/microservices instances on demand
   - rolling update ( upgrading your application on live environment from one version to other without downtime)
   - exposing service
     - service represents a group of similar application Pods
     - load-balanced group of similar application Pods
-    - internal/external service(jegan@tektutor.org)$ oc project
+    - internal/external service
-Using project "jegan" on server "https://api.ocp.tektutor.org:6443".

     - inbuilt monitoring facility
     - whenever your application stops responding, it will be replaced with another good working instance automatically